I form the light and create darkness. I make peace and create calamity. I am God, who does all these things. Isaiah 45:7

 and hidden riches of secret places,

-that you may know that it is I, God, the God of Israel,
+that you may know that it is I, the Lord, the God of Israel,

 who calls you by your name.